aws-user-group-nz/handbook/rules.md

 21.9 The business of an Annual General Meeting shall be:

 * Receiving any minutes of the previous Society’s Meeting(s);
-* The Co-President’s report on the business of the Society;
+* The President’s report on the business of the Society;
 * The Treasurer’s report on the finances of the Society, and the Annual Financial Statements;
 * Election of Committee Members;
 * Motions to be considered;
 * General business.

-21.10 The Co-Presidents or their nominee shall adjourn the meeting if necessary.
+21.10 The President or their nominee shall adjourn the meeting if necessary.

-21.11 Adjourned Meetings: If within half an hour after the time appointed for a meeting a quorum is not present the meeting, if convened upon requisition of members, shall be dissolved; in any other case it shall stand adjourned to a day, time and place determined by the Co-Presidents of the Society, and if at such adjourned meeting a quorum is not present the meeting shall be dissolved without further adjournments.
-The Co-Presidents may with the consent of any Society Meeting adjourn the same from time to time and from place to place but no business shall be transacted at any adjourned meeting other than the business left unfinished at the meeting from which the adjournment took place.
+21.11 Adjourned Meetings: If within half an hour after the time appointed for a meeting a quorum is not present the meeting, if convened upon requisition of members, shall be dissolved; in any other case it shall stand adjourned to a day, time and place determined by the President of the Society, and if at such adjourned meeting a quorum is not present the meeting shall be dissolved without further adjournments.
+The President may with the consent of any Society Meeting adjourn the same from time to time and from place to place but no business shall be transacted at any adjourned meeting other than the business left unfinished at the meeting from which the adjournment took place.

 ### 22.0 Motions at Society Meetings